 Visit Palazzo Open to the Public

-While privately owned and still an occupied family home, Casa Rocca Piccola’s owner, Nicholas de Piro (9th Baron of Budach and 9th Marquis de Piro), was the first member of Maltese aristocracy to open the doors of his 50 roomed home to the public, after returning to Malta from the United Kingdom in 1990.
+While privately owned and still an occupied family home, Casa Rocca Piccola’s owner, Nicholas de Piro (9th Baron of Budach and 9th Marquis de Piro), was the first member of Maltese aristocracy to open the doors of his 50-roomed home to the public, after returning to Malta from the United Kingdom in 1990.
 He’s also related to my friend’s family.

-From dining rooms, a four-poster bedroom, the ‘Chinese Room’ and a chapel, this house is a window into the customs, traditions and aesthetic riches of typical Maltese nobility.
+From dining rooms, a four-poster bedroom, the ‘Chinese Room’, and a chapel, this house is a window into the customs, traditions, and aesthetic riches of typical Maltese nobility.
 Unfortunately, you don’t get to meet Nicholas de Piro unless hosted on a Champagne Tour.

 At the end of the tour, you visit the air raid shelters – a well-constructed maze of underground living space.
 It was the largest in the area, said to host around 30 people, although it could fit 100 when busy.
+Interestingly, you’ll soon spot more than one entry/exit point in the shelter as it used to connect to the underground city of tunnels, halls, and walls of Valletta, which are still waiting to be opened to the public.

 Why Visit Palazzo in Malta?